This page contains affiliate links. Please read our disclosure for more info.

 We didn’t climb the Eiffel Tower.
 We didn’t eat in a bistro.
 We didn’t step foot inside an art gallery.

 We had a taste of what it was like to live in Paris yet we were only there for three nights.
-We’d visited Paris before, 13 years ago, and had seen the classic sights then, and on this trip, in August, we couldn’t face the crowds of the tourist attractions and we wanted to experience a different side to the city.
+We’d visited Paris before, 13 years ago, and had seen the classic sights then (such as those on this one day in Paris itinerary), and on this trip, in August, we couldn’t face the crowds of the tourist attractions and we wanted to experience a different side to the city.

 Belleville is a working-class neighbourhood of immigrants and artists on a series of hills in the north-east of the city.
 You’ll find Chinese shops, Vietnamese restaurants, French fromagerie, Algerian bakeries, and Jewish-Tunisian couscous restaurants.
 It’s grittier than the centre of Paris, the architecture isn’t as grand, and graffiti covers the streets, not all of it good.

 You don’t forget you are in Paris though.
 As you walk down Rue de Belleville people of all cultures clutch their baguettes and you get glimpses of the Eiffel Tower down below.
 For the best views of the city skyline head to the flower filled Parc de Belleville.
 Parc des Buttes Chaumont is another good spot for a picnic.

 To get to know the neighbourhood better we took a self-guided Soundwalk audio tour (sadly no longer available).
 The premise was that we were helping the guide Florence find her missing musician boyfriend Spleen by visiting their old haunts.
 Involving music and spoken word it was more of an immersive story telling experience than a tour and we just happened to explore the neighbourhood along the way.